GMRT observations of IC 711 -- The longest head-tail radio galaxy known: RESULTS AND DISCUSSION

-The estimates of the minimum energy densities and equipartition magnetic fields for different parts of the tail are given in Table 2.
-Here we have integrated the radio emission from 100 MHz to 10 GHz.
-It should be noted that the upper cut-off frequency value is less critical for the minimum energy estimates.
-Surprisingly minimum energy estimates appear a bit larger in the remote parts of the tail, i.e., tail parts lying between D and E or between E and F (Fig. 1).
+Surprisingly, minimum energy estimates appear somewhat larger in remote parts of the tail, i.e., tail parts lying between `D' and `E' or between `E' and `F' (Figure 1).
 This is because the spectrum in each of these cases is already quite steep between 240 and 610 MHz and most likely the break frequency is much lower than our assumed 610 MHz.
 But we do not have any measurements of the flux densities of these tail parts at still lower frequencies.
 The rather steep spectral index values between 240 and 610 MHz results in unusually larger number of electrons at lower cut-off frequency limit and thus much larger $U_{\rm min}$ estimates.
-On the other hand for IC~708 N and S components or even of the whole radio source the spectrum is not steep (Table 2).
-In fact from the 5 GHz map of Vall\'ee \& Wilson (1976) it seems the break frequency for IC~708 N and S components is $\stackrel{>}{_{\sim}}5$ GHz.
+On the other hand for IC~708 `N' and `S' components or even of the whole radio source the spectrum is not steep (Table 3).
+In fact from the 5 GHz map of Vall\'ee \& Wilson (1976) it seems the break frequency for IC~708 `N' and `S' components is $\stackrel{>}{_{\sim}}5$ GHz.
 Our integrated 1300 MHz flux density measurements 791$\pm$24 mJy of IC~708 are consistent with the measurements 835 $\pm$80 mJy at 1.4 GHz by Wilson \& Vall\'ee (1977).
 Also our 610 MHz flux density value (1363$\pm$42 mJy) is equally consistent with the value 1432$\pm$70 mJy at 610 MHz, as measured by Vall\'ee \& Wilson (1976).